On this page

 The NAPLAN team supports schools to participate in readiness activities in the year prior to each school’s transition.
 These readiness activities help prepare students and staff for the move to online testing.

-Schools are responsible for distributing individual student reports to parents and carers.
+Schools are responsible for distributing individual student reports (ISRs) to parents and carers.